NFontrodona/Lazyparser/doc/source/lazyparser.rst

 ~~~~

 Sometimes, you only want to call an argument without giving it a value when calling your program.
 For example you want to multiply ``a`` by ``b`` if ``-t (or --time)`` is present in the command line or add them otherwise.
-This can be done using the flag decorator.
+This can be done using the decorator named flag.

 Here is an example :